-During remote learning, AIM Lower School students in 1st-5th grade had a full online schedule of classes four days a week with plenty of breaks included for lunch, play and even supervised snack time should a parent need some extra hands on deck (or on screen).
+During remote learning, AIM Lower School students in 1st-5th grade had a full online schedule of classes with plenty of breaks from the screen included for lunch, play and even supervised snack time should a parent need some extra hands on deck (or on screen).
 Regular reading, math, writing, Interactive Humanities and Wilson Language lessons allow teachers to continue providing direct instruction, repeated practice, experience, and loops of feedback that are hallmarks of AIM's program and critical for our fearless learners.

 Students don't miss out on their special subject and club activities either with regular classes scheduled for Art, Music, PE and Makerspace as well as for extracurricular clubs including Reading Olympics and Girls on the Run.
 And on Wednesday, in addition to having work to complete in the morning, they are given fun suggestions for afternoon tech-free activities like learning to play hopscotch, drawing with sidewalk chalk or writing a poem after taking a walk listening to and looking for birds.

 I’m so pleased with how quickly AIM seemed to pivot to online learning and how wonderful the teachers/staff have handled this situation.
 The constant emails of encouragement to the students and updates to parents are wonderful.
 Yet another reason that we are so happy with our decision to send [our son] to AIM."

 Middle School Parent

 AIM's 6th-8th grade students are enjoying a full load of online classes.
 Their schedule allows them important opportunities to spend virtual time with their peers and continue their focused studies in English and Language Arts, Science, Math and Interactive Humanities as well as PE and their elective classes including Outride biking, STEAM, Art, Music and Media Arts.